tearoom1/uniform-spam-words/README.md

 | `debugLogFile` | string\|null | `null`  | Path to debug log file.
 Defaults to `uniform-spam-words.log` in the kirby logs directory (e.g. `site/logs/uniform-spam-words.log`).                                                       |
 | `attachDebugInfo` | bool | `false` | Attach spam check data to Form object (accessible via `$form->data('spam_words_guard_info')`) for use in email templates.
 Be aware that by default all fields are sent in uniform emails. |

+### Message Rejection & Spam Score
+- A message is rejected if the spam score is higher than the threshold.
+Or if the number of addresses are higher than twice the `addressThreshold`.
+- A messages is *soft* rejected (different message) if the number of addresses are higher than `addressThreshold` but the spam score is lower than the threshold.
+- The spam score is calculated by adding the weights of all matched words.
+Plus the number of addresses found times the `addressesWeight`.

 ### Common Use Cases